UPPMAX/HPC-python/docs/packages.rst

 Install with pip
 ----------------

-You use pip this way, in Linux shell or python shell: pip install –user <package>
+You use pip this way, in Linux shell or python shell:

+.. prompt:: bash $

+    pip install –user <package>

 Use pip3 if you loaded python3

 Then the package ends up in ~/.local/lib/python<version>/site-packages/ .